zkniebel/SitecoreUML/Documentation/guide/models-vs-diagrams/manipulating.md

 For those of you who would prefer to keep your templates and template folders in the same diagram. you can manipulate your tree by adding a Containment from your template to its desired template folder, as was done in the example shown in the chapter [Template Containment](/guide/template-containment.md).

+_**IMPORTANT: if you use the following technique, it is advised that you not manipulate tree hierarchies using the click-and-drag method in the model explorer.
+Please, only do so if you are confident in your experience with StarUML and its data model.**_

 If you wish to move a template with an existing parent to another, you must follow the steps, below:

 1. Remove the Containment View from the diagram by selecting it and clicking _delete_
 2. Add a new Containment from the Toolbox, from the template to its parent, as was done for template folders' containments, in the chapter [Template Folders](/guide/template-folders.md)

-_**Be very careful manipulating tree hierarchies using this method.
-It is much easier for things to go wrong that will be difficult for you to identify until after you have deployed and re-imported.**_
+Be very careful manipulating tree hierarchies using this method.
+It is much easier for things to go wrong that will be difficult for you to identify until after you have deployed and re-imported.
+Again, this is not the recommended path, but it is an option for more advanced users.